Lianjiang County: Transportation

-Luochang Expressway runs through the county's section of National Highway 104 in 500.3 km.
+Luochang Expressway runs through Lianjiang's section of National Highway 104 in 500.3 km.
 42.6 km navigable river length.

 Guantou and Kemen (可門) are the largest seaports in Lianjiang with national access.

+Lianjiang railway station is serviced by the Wenzhou-Fuzhou railway, preceded by Luoyuan and followed by Fuzhou South.

 Tourism

 There are hot springs in Gui'an (貴安) and Tanghui (湯尾) of Pandu.
 There is a Dragon King Palace-Temple (龍宮廟) in the Xiaocang She Ethnic Township.